 - Being fully present, undistracted by anything else.

 - Stretching yourself, even if it makes you feel awkward or uncomfortable.

 - Giving it your best effort, even when you are tired and want to quit.

 Why play full out?
 Here are three significant benefits:

 - You maximize your own learning experience.
 When you are fully present in the moment, leaning forward, fully engaged, you absorb and take away more.
 You can’t do this if you are distracted, stuck in the past or fretting about the future.

 - You create the possibility of transformation.
 Let’s admit it: change is difficult.
 It is doubly hard when you are half-hearted or not fully committed.
 But when you are playing full out, you accelerate the rate of change and open up the possibility of real transformation.

-This week, Gail and I are attending the Dynamic Communicators Workshop at the WinShape Retreat in Mt.
-Berry, Georgia.
-Honestly, it is one of the most difficult things I have ever done.
+Recently, Gail and I attended the SCORRE Conference.
+Honestly, it is one of the most difficult—yet best—things I have ever done.
 I am having to re-learn the basics of public speaking—something I have had a lot of experience doing.

-Each day we are required to give a new speech in front of our peers.
+Each day we were required to give a new speech in front of our peers.
 We are taught, challenged, and critiqued.
-The days are long and grueling—fourteen hours just today!
-But we are learning so much.
-It is unbelievable.
+The days were long and grueling.
+But we learned so much.
+It was unbelievable.

-Difficult as it is, Gail and I are committed to playing full out.
-We want to milk every benefit we can from this amazing experience.
+Difficult as it was, Gail and I were committed to playing full out.
+We wanted to milk every benefit we could from this amazing experience.
 We know we will need it in the future.